Supporting Inclusion and Emotional Regulation in Schools.

 Each of the eight Mood Bears is an expert in their own emotion.
 Together they give children and staff a memorable way to recognise what might be happening inside their brain and body and gives them the language to say so precisely.
 They learn together that feelings are not problems.
 Far from it, they are messages.
 And every message has something very important to say.

 Let's consider Angry Bear for example...or is he?
-Sometimes things are not always as they seem.
-In sessions, we look closer and learn that what looks like anger, often is not precisely anger and that identifying a nuance could change the meaning of the message sent.
+In sessions, we look closer and learn that what might look like anger, often is not precisely anger, it could be jealousy, and that by identifying that nuance could change the meaning of the message sent.
 Identifying the real messages our brain and body are sending often changes everything, including how we react and changes what we think 'might help'.

 Example 1: